d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

-We will mostly be interested in asynchronous methods in this chapter, for which `searcher.sample_configuration` is called whenever some resource for training becomes available, and the `searcher.update` callback is invoked whenever an evaluation produces a new metric value.
+We will mostly be interested in asynchronous methods in this chapter, for which `searcher.sample_configuration` is called whenever some resource for training becomes available, and the `searcher.update` callback is invoked whenever an evaluation produces a new metric value.*CA: can we say a few words to motivate asynchronous?*

 ### Scheduler